From Evaluation to Design: Using Potential Energy Surface Smoothness Metrics to Guide Machine Learning Interatomic Potential Architectures: MinDScAIP: A Neural Network Testbed for Smoothness Evaluations with BSCT

 \subsection{Differentiable kNN Algorithm}

-A fundamental requirement for physically consistent Molecular Dynamics (MD) simulations is the use of a conservative force field, where atomic forces are defined as the negative gradient of the energy.
-While kNN graph construction offers computational advantages, standard kNN algorithms are inherently non-differentiable due to the truncation.
-To address this issue, we introduce the differentiable kNN algorithm (Diff-kNN), which ensures the potential remains differentiable, allowing for the prediction of conservative forces while maintaining the efficiency of a sparse graph. \paragraph{Standard kNN Algorithm.} The standard kNN algorithm has two steps: first, a ranking is calculated for each edge $(i, j)$ with length $d_{ij}$ with respect to other edges in its neighborhood $\mathcal N(i)=\{(i, j')\}_{j'}$.
+A conservative force field can be important for physically consistent MD simulations, where atomic forces are defined as the negative gradient of the energy.
+While kNN graph construction offers computational advantages over standard radius graphs by assuring regular connectivity despite fluctuating atomic densities, standard kNN algorithms are inherently non-differentiable due to the truncation.
+To address this issue, we introduce the differentiable kNN algorithm (Diff-kNN), which ensures the potential remains differentiable, allowing for the prediction of conservative forces while maintaining the efficiency of a sparse graph.
+More recently, the conservative AllScAIP model incorporates the Diff-kNN algorithm.
+As of May 2026, it is currently the top-performing on the OMol25 leaderboard among energy-conserving MLIPs, as measured by multiple molecular physics-based evaluations \citep{qu2026recipe, levine2025open}. \paragraph{Standard kNN Algorithm.} The standard kNN algorithm has two steps: first, a ranking is calculated for each edge $(i, j)$ with length $d_{ij}$ with respect to other edges in its neighborhood $\mathcal N(i)=\{(i, j')\}_{j'}$.
 This ranking is \textit{hard}, as rankings can change discontinuously when edge lengths vary.

 Second, it selects the $k$ shortest edges:

 Both the ranking and selection steps are non-differentiable.

 \paragraph{Soft Ranking with Diff-kNN.} To preserve differentiability of the kNN graph, we propose the differentiable kNN algorithm (Diff-kNN), which replaces the non-differentiable hard ranking with a differentiable soft ranking using a sigmoid function (see Figure~\ref{fig:soft-knn}):